guilleng/c-programming-a-modern-approach-solutions/chapter15/exercises/04/README.md

 {
     int i = 1, j = 2, k = 3;

-/* the absence of the #define DEBUG line triggers the following conditional definition /*
+/* the absence #define DEBUG triggers the following conditional definition */

     printf("Output if DEBUG is not defined:\n");